 Sat.
 10 – Fri.
 16 July 2021, 23rd meeting under WG 11 auspices in Prague, CZ.

 The agreed document deadline for the 41st JCT-VC meeting is Wednesday 30 September 2020.
-Plans for scheduling of agenda items within that meeting remained TBA.
+Plans for scheduling of agenda items within that meeting, if held, remained TBA.

+With JCT-VC no longer as active, and with VVC v1 finished and some future work overlapping (e.g., for SEI messages and some errata maintenance), it was expected for SG 16 to request merging JCT-VC into JVET.
+This was generally supported in the discussion.
+JVET would have a scope to include all of the joint video coding work.
+JCT-VC AHGs established at this meeting may report into JVET, pending SC29 consideration.

+Post-meeting note: The suggestion to merge JCT-VC into JVET for future work was confirmed in liaison communication.
+Thus, no further meetings of JCT-VC as a distinct organization are expected.

 In commemoration of the 40th meeting, the participants of the JCT-VC were thanked for all their contributions to the HEVC work.

 The JCT-VC meeting was closed at approximately 2335 hours UTC on Wednesday, 1 July 2020.